rachbowyer/csl-10-vector-public/README.md

-This is an extended version of the code in [The Clojure Standard Library](https://www.manning.com/books/clojure-standard-library) Chapter 10 - Vectors, which produces the beautifully rendered image of the Mandelbrot Set (shown above) using the [Quill](http://quil.info/) library.
+This is an extended version of the code in [The Clojure Standard Library](https://www.manning.com/books/clojure-standard-library) Chapter 10 - Vectors, which produces the beautifully rendered image of the Mandelbrot Set used in the book (and shown above) using the [Quill](http://quil.info/) library.

 To build and run the code: